Skip to main content

 Workstream 3: Research and implementation pilots

-Designing a practical early pilot focused on diagnostic agreement against ambulatory blood pressure monitoring, alongside operational learning on usability, workflow and service fit
+Designing a practical early pilot to assess diagnostic agreement against ambulatory blood pressure monitoring, with operational learning on usability, workflow and service fit.
+The platform trial model - with a single lead site for centralised data collection - will allow multiple devices to be evaluated sequentially under a shared ethical and regulatory approval.